MnprtBains/Bains-GPS-Farm/readme.md

 ## Mission :
 1. 100% organic farming in order to get chemical free vegetables, fruits and cereals.
-2. Promotion and developing love for the nature by creating an ambient environment for encouraging to remain connected to the roots.
+2. Promotion and developing love for the nature by creating an ambient environment for encouraging others to remain connected to the roots.

 ## Managed and mantained by:
 S. Paramjit Singh Bains